KaivWezel/Bloktech/README.md

 * You will find a simple menu to walk through and create your first profile.
 * After creating, your profile will be presented and you have 2 options, edit and delete.
 * If you want to edit some information on your profile, click 'bewerken'.
-* if you want to delete your profile, click 'verwijderen'
+* If you want to delete your profile, click 'verwijderen'

 ## Documentation